March - mild weather? you would think it late April.

 Also on the menu is those long awaited Dahlias Bishops Children, which I had in my garden back in 2010.
 Tall wavering stems of burnt oranges, yellows, mauves and pale cranberry colours which lasted me until late October.
 Dig out the tubers before the first frosts!

 Most of us talk about what a bad year it was, what with fete's fairs and car boots being cancelled due to the weather.
 However, most of you will only remember that when it came to a weekend the weather turned and rained or it was too cold especially for gardening.

-I recall in March 2012 it was really warm - hot in fact!
 I had accomplished the lower borders by then tidying up the lavender beds, and watching the hens dig around and scratch on the car park.

 May however was good enough to say we had a summer with red peonies and the azalea which flourished in hot weather.

-the Compassion and Perpetue Roses
+Compassion and Perpetue Roses

-It's the end of June I remember watching the Chelsea Flower Show and how cold and wet at times it was however some stunning garden design work really inspired me to keep going and get the look in my garden that I wanted in keeping with the property (naturally)
+End of June I remember watching the Chelsea Flower Show and how cold and wet at times it was however some stunning garden design work really inspired me to keep going and get the look in my garden that I wanted in keeping with the property (naturally)